 Black Girls Code

 Black Girls Code empowers young girls of color to learn programming and other STEM skills.
-By engaging these girls at a time in their lives when they are naturally curious and thinking about what they want to be when they grow up, BGC aims to introduce a new generation of girls to programming and provide them with the in-demand skills they need to pursue a career in tech.
+By engaging these girls when they are naturally curious and thinking about what they want to be when they grow up, BGC aims to introduce a new generation of girls to programming and provide them with the in-demand skills they need to pursue a career in tech.

 GOALS for Girls